emon-webdev/Docs-for-Full-Stack-Web-Development-/ReactJs/README.md

 v.
 Store API data in sate.

 23. useEffect Hook?
 Ans: The useEffect Hook allows you to perform side effects in your components.
+Preforms asynchronuous tasks.
 Some examples of side effets area:
 i. fetching data.
 ii. directly updating the DOM and timers.